Fried Cornbread

 Ingredients To Make Fried Cornbread

-• Self-Rising Flour: Cornbread doesn’t rise by itself, so self-rising flour helps bind everything together and adds a bit of lift, making your fried cornbread fritters slightly fluffy.
+• Self-Rising Flour: This adds a bit of lift, making your fried cornbread fritters slightly fluffy.

-• Baking Powder: A little extra lift never hurts!
-Baking powder works with the self-rising flour to ensure your cornbread rises.
+• Baking Powder: It works with the self-rising flour to give an extra rise.

-• Granulated Sugar: Just the right touch of sweetness to complement the corn.
-Actually, I like more than a touch of sweetness in my fried cornbread, but you can tailor the amount to your liking.
+• Granulated Sugar: I personally like more sweetness in my fried cornbread, but you can tailor the amount however you like.

-• Buttermilk: What’s cornbread without buttermilk?
-It adds a slight tang and ensures your cornbread cakes are wonderfully tender and rich in flavor.
+• Buttermilk: It adds a little tang as well as moisture and richness. wonderfully tender and rich in flavor.

 Overhead shot of the ingredients to make fried cornbread on a white surface